-Noise attenuation along Ray Gibbon Drive, Levasseur Road, LeClair Way, Riel Drive, and the railway line will be provided by the developer as per City policy.
+Noise attenuation along arterial routes (Ray Gibbon Drive, Levasseur Road, and LeClair Way), collector readway (Riel Drive), and the railway line will be provided by the developer as per City policy.
 The developer may also consider additional mitigation measures such as building materials that reduce sound.

-At the time of subdivision, Development Agreement, or Development Permit, provision for noise attenuation amenities will be required at the cost of the developer.
+At the time of subdivision, Development Agreement, or Development Permit, provision for noise attenuation amenities will be required at the cost of the CHEDULE "A" TO BYLAW 27/2015 (P developer.
 Additional requirements may be needed for residential developments adjacent to commercial developments so that noise, light, and odours from the commercial area to the residential area are addressed prior to, or at the time of the Development Permit.
 Additional noise and vibration studies and mitigation methods may be required for buildings exceeding four (4) storeys in height due to the increased potential for sound bouncing off taller buildings to adjacent single family residential.